 Study of origins and characteristics of maladaptive behavior with emphasis on scientific research on the causes and treatment approaches to psychopathology.
 Topics include anxiety disorders, schizophrenia, substance abuse disorders, dissociative disorders, and problems of cognitive function and childhood disorders.
-Prerequisite: PSYC& 100.
+Prerequisite: Grade of C or higher in PSYC& 100.
 Recommended: READ 088 or higher.
-Formerly PSY 250, Abnormal Psychology.
+Formerly PSY 250.